 It’s also important to maintain your mental health, which has a significant impact on your sexual desire, function and performance.

-If you have a penis-related health issue such as erectile dysfunction, you can talk to a licensed healthcare provider online about using ED medication.
+If you have a penis-related health issue, you can talk to a licensed healthcare provider online about next steps.

 Penis care doesn’t have to be a constant concern or a source of anxiety.
 Take steps to prevent problems today — your sex life will thank you tomorrow.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!